Celebrating 50 years of the Beatles

 I spent several hours in the Maritime Museum, absorbed in the impact that now touristy waterfront had on world commerce and colonization.
 The dark part of that maritime history is told in the International Museum of Slavery, which occupies one floor of the Maritime Museum.
-“Write not that we were slaves,” implored one proud African in shackles, “but that we were strong.”
-I also walked through the restored Piermaster’s House nearby—furnished in detail as it was during the bombings of World War II.
+“Write not that we were slaves,”implored one proud African in shackles, “but that we were strong.”
+I also walked through the restored Piermaster’s House nearby—furnished as it was during the bombings of World War II.

 It was an uphill walk from the waterfront through several blocks of unattractive warehouses, housing terraces and pubs (most touting live music) to the urban mesa of Liverpool Cathedral.
 Lost in the luster of its popular medieval counterparts, the city’s modern diocesan throne is elevated in one the 20th-century’s great ecclesiastical buildings, the masterpiece of architect Sir Gilbert Scott.
 It is the largest Anglican cathedral in Britain, houses Britain’s heaviest peal of bells and its largest organ.
 Besides the majesty of its soaring spaces, the cathedral offers lunch on the back terrace, and spectacular views over the riverfront.

-Alas, you cannot do justice to a world-class city like Liverpool in just a few days.
-No, I didn’t make it to Liverpool’s galleries and art museums, or ride the Mersey Ferry, let alone see a Liverpool football match.
+Alas, I didn’t make it to Liverpool’s galleries and art museums, or ride the Mersey Ferry, let alone see a Liverpool football match.
 It is pretty easy to conclude, though, that even without the Beatles or any interest in them, Liverpool makes one of the best major city visiting experiences in Britain.
 Somehow, though, for everything that I did miss, the Beatles pilgrimage provided a real “feel” for the distinctive culture and friendly people of the historic northern city.
 Let it be, Liverpool; I’d love to come back.